Mountaingem: Taxonomy

 Most puzzling, however, is the fact that the white-bellied mountaingem constantly failed to form a monophyletic group with the other taxa.
 These results suggest that it is better placed in the monotypic genus Oreopyra, the relationships of which need more study.
 It might be closely related to the fiery-throated hummingbird, but these two species are very different at least morphologically.
 The garnet-throated hummingbird, which is sometimes considered to be the closest relative of the mountaingems, is indeed not distantly related to the group, but closer to the Eugenes hummingbirds.
 It is intermediate in appearance between Lampornis and those species.

 García-Moreno's team refrains to date the emergence of the genus because of the absence of fossils or other robust evidence.
 It can be assumed though that Lampornis was present at the closing of the Isthmus of Panama, about 3.8 MYA, and that by that time, the northernmost lineage(s) had already diverged.

 These results are interesting, because they agree with a general trend for southern Mexican taxa (including to colonize the Isthmus and there form distinct species.
 Also, the Isthmus group of Lampornis provides a glimpse at an intermediate stage in evolution, with one form (L. calolaema) having recently evolved into a distinct species, while its white-throated relatives are in the process of splitting into two species but have not yet done so. mtDNA (which is inherited from the mother only) suggests that the purple-throated mountaingem still can form fertile hybrids with the white-throated forms and indeed not infrequently does so.

-According to the updated taxonomy, the species are: